-Parenting Tips: How to Raise Teenagers Successfully, A Personal Experience
+How to Raise Teenagers Successfully, A Personal Experience

 Those Teenage Years

-A person looks at his best during teenage.
+A person looks at his best during his teenage.
 Raising teenagers is a pleasureful task too.
-The understanding of the characteristics of teenagers help parents to deal with it easily.
+The understanding of the characteristics of teenagers helps parents to deal with them easily.
 The tips mentioned here might come of some use for parents to raise them successfully.
 Though it involves some dedication, it gives you immense pleasure to be in the company of a young boy/girl full of freshness, dreams, vigor, appearance, cheerful spirit, etc. The best part comes when you see them grow into successful men/women in later life.

 What Is Teenage?
 When Does It Start?

 A teenager is a young person whose age falls within the range of 13-19 years.
 They are called teenagers because their age number ends with"teen".

 In traditional societies, they used to hold a ceremony to mark the change from childhood to adulthood.
 Teenage is the stage when a boy or a girl would have got puberty.
 For a girl, puberty is marked by the onset of menstruation.
 Usually, it starts at the age of 12-13.
 For boys, puberty starts at 11-12 years.
 Boys complete puberty at the age of 16-17.

 Though raising a kid starts from birth, the challenging time for parents arrives when the kid reaches teenage.
 I know all teenagers are not severely affected by this confusing stage of life.
 The problem faced by the parents of teenage kids nowadays is a bit higher when compared with the olden days' parents.
 Especially, teenagers living in the city area show more of such problem behaviors when compared to the village teenagers.